Febuary 20 to March 20

 Their natures tend to be too otherworldly for the practical purposes of living in this world as it is.
 They sometimes exist emotionally rather than rationally, instinctively more than intellectually (depending on how they are aspected).
 They long to be recognized as greatly creative.
 They also dislike disciple and confinement.
 The nine-to-five life is not for them.
 Any rebellion they make against convention is personal, however, as they often times do not have the energy or motivation to battle against the Establishment.

-Pisceans tend to withdraw into a dream world where their qualities can bring mental satisfaction and sometimes, fame and financial reward for they are extremely gifted artistically.
+In this dream world is where their qualities can bring mental satisfaction and sometimes, fame and financial reward for they are extremely gifted artistically.
 They are also versatile and intuitive, have quick understanding, observe and listen well, and are receptive to new ideas and atmospheres.
 All these factors can combine to produce remarkable creativity in literature, music and art.
 They may count among their gifts mediumistic qualities which can give them a feeling that their best work comes from outside themselves, "Whispered beyond the misted curtains, screening this world from that."
 Even when they cannot express themselves creatively they have a greater than average instinct for, and love of, beauty in art and nature, a catlike appreciation of luxury and pleasure, and a yearning for new sensations and travel to remote, exotic places.

 They are never egotistical in their personal relationships and give more than they ask from their friends.
 They are sexually delicate, in the extreme almost asexual, and most Pisceans would want a relationship in which the partner's mind and spirit rather than the body resonated with their own.
 Unfortunately they can be easily misled by a lover who courts them delicately and in marriage makes them unhappy by a coarser sexuality than they expected.
 They are nevertheless intensely loyal and home-loving and will remain faithful.